EOSIO/vt-blockchain-bootcamp-starter/docs/index.md

 ## Step 2: Guided Lesson

-We have prepared a document for you to follow along with during our guided instruction.
-[Click here to access](instructions.md)
+We have prepared a document for you that will assist with your development, [click here to access](instructions.md)